-- There is an insufficient temperature in the condenser chamber - The drain valve is open - The condenser chamber defrost is switched on - The Product chamber air admittance valve is open.
+- There is an insufficient temperature in the condenser chamber - The drain valve is open - The condenser chamber defrost is switched on - Both the Product chamber air admittance and the Isolation valve are open.

 In an automatic program the vacuum pump will be controlled completely by the PLC and no user operation is needed or allowed.